-As an Special Advisor, he has worked with influential networks such as the Clinical Human Factors Group, NHS Quest and AQuA.
+As an Strategic Advisor, Murray has worked with influential networks such as the Clinical Human Factors Group, NHS Quest and AQuA.
 He was Faculty Lead for the Health Foundation’s “Organising to Connect” programme, focussing on supporting new and innovative models of organising for quality improvement in healthcare.
-Murray has also acted as an advisor to various patient safety programmes, currently including the East Midlands Academic Health Science Networks Patient Safety Collaborative, where he is co-leading applied research to improve the quality of learning from serious incident investigations.
+Murray has also acted as an advisor to various patient safety programmes, currently including the East Midlands Academic Health Science Networks Patient Safety Collaborative, where he led applied research to improve the quality of learning from serious incident investigations.

 Murray led the research, development and launch of PATIENTSTORIES, a body of journalistic work that uses digital and broadcast media to provoke debate about safety and quality in healthcare.
 As Executive Producer, his role involved working closely with patients and families, journalists, film-makers and quality improvement specialists to ensure and maintain high editorial standards.
 Murray also occasionally writes and produces for the professional press and broadcast media, including The Health Service Journal, The Nursing Times and The Guardian.

-Throughout 2008 Murray worked as Special Advisor to Stephen Ramsden OBE, during his tenure as National Director of the NHS England campaign, Patient Safety First and between February 2009 and March 2010 he was seconded on a part-time basis as Head of Strategy & Communications working with Implementation Director, Dr Suzette Woodward.
+Throughout 2008 Murray worked as Special Advisor to Stephen Ramsden OBE, during his tenure as National Director of the NHS England campaign, Patient Safety First and between 2009 -2011, he was seconded on a part-time basis as Head of Strategy & Communications to support the Implementation Director, Dr Suzette Woodward.

 In NHS England, clients have included Primary Care, Acute and Mental Health Trusts; Strategic Health Authorities and many of the National Agencies.
 Between 2004 and 2006, Murray was a Specialist Consultant with the Department of Health’s Performance Support Team working with some of the most challenged NHS organisations in the country.
 Since its formation in 2005 Murray worked extensively as an advisor and consultant to the NHS Institute for Innovation and Improvement, working on flagship projects including “Releasing Time to Care: The Productive Ward” and as a Faculty member for the Safer Care Programme.
 Murray has also worked with NHS Wales, providing strategic advice and practical development support in relation to partnership working with and between Local Health Boards, County Councils and other key stakeholders.